Where to stay

 From $90per night · Kissimmee value

 Kissimmee (south of Disney, 10-15 min drive): the cheapest hotel inventory in the area, family-friendly, lots of villas and condos.
 Lake Buena Vista (just outside Disney gates): mid-tier hotels with quick Disney access.
 I-Drive: best for multi-park trips that mix Disney + Universal + SeaWorld.
 Downtown Disney / Disney Springs hotels: outside Disney's gates but on Disney property, with shuttle to the parks.
-Off-property hotels save 30-50% but require a rental car and parking ($30/day at the parks).
+Off-property hotels can save meaningful money, with the trade-off of needing a rental car and parking at the parks.

 Best for: budget-conscious families, longer trips (7+ days), travelers with rental cars, multi-operator visitors.
 Skip if you want max convenience and on-property perks.